Narrative Essay Topics

 • A random act of kindness that changed your or someone else’s life

-• The most embarrassing moment of your life that you need to overcome
+• The most embarrassing moment of your life and what you did after

-• Your favorite childhood memory that will never fade away
+• Your favorite childhood memory and why it still matters

 • What was your most transformative experience during your time in college?